 Alcohol, Recreational Drugs, Tobacco and Complications of Diabetes

 Alcohol abuse increases risk of Type II diabetes.
 Alcohol is a poison that is broken down only by your liver.
 Your liver converts alcohol to an even-more damaging poison called acetaldehyde.
 Excess alcohol damages your liver and pancreas which can lead to diabetes or make existing diabetes much worse.
 Excess alcohol causes pancreatitis.
 Of those who develop this condition, one third will develop diabetes because the alcohol can destroy the beta cells in the pancreas that make insulin.
 Diabetics should never drink alcohol as excess alcohol can cause obesity and both high and low blood sugar levels.
-Marijuana, cocaine and amphetamines can raise blood sugar levels and increase diabetes risk.
+Cocaine and amphetamines can raise blood sugar levels and increase diabetes risk.
+Marijuana can impair short-term memory, and any kind of smoke can cause lung damage (N Engl J Med, June 5, 2014;370(23):2219–2227).
 Cigarette smoking contributes to diabetes (Acta Pharmacologica Sinica, May 11, 2009;30: 784–787) by causing insulin resistance (Lancet 1992; 339: 1128–30), and can lead to heart attacks by causing plaques to form in arteries (Arterioscler Thromb Vasc Biol, 2005;25:29–38).